daltonmblack/hugo-static-site/content/posts/stardew-mod.md

 ### Try SeasonSwitcher for yourself

-`SeasonSwitcher` is available for public download here: https://www.nexusmods.com/stardewvalley/mods/10457.
+`SeasonSwitcher` is available for public download [here](https://www.nexusmods.com/stardewvalley/mods/10457).

 For instructions on how to install this mod, and any other mods, see the [Modding Player Guide](https://www.stardewvalleywiki.com/Modding:Player_Guide/Getting_Started).
 I personally have already tried roughly 20 Stardew Valley mods built by other developers.
 I personally recommend [NexusMods](https://www.nexusmods.com/stardewvalley/mods) combined with the [Vortex](https://www.nexusmods.com/about/vortex/) mod manager.
 Setting up mods for the first time will likely be tedious, but it's worth pushing through any frustration.
 It's uniquely satisfying to apply custom enhancements to a game you already love.